DSC-Capstone/2024-25/lessons/02/index.md

 # Lesson 2 – Servers II: GPUs and Background Tasks
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
 This lesson contains two embedded videos; be sure to watch them.
-Post questions with the lesson [here](https://edstem.org/us/courses/48541/discussion/3619695).
+Post questions about the lesson [here](https://piazza.com/class/m0vk9il4ypf1ei/).

 There is no Methodology Assignment associated with this lesson.